How America Has Changed During Trump's First Year In Office, By The Numbers

 Health outcomes

-Many health outcome indicators (like life expectancy and the obesity rate) lag by a few years, so we can't yet tell how Americans fared on those in the first year of Trump's presidency.
+Many health outcome indicators (like life expectancy and the obesity rate) lag by a few years, so we can't tell how Americans fared on those in the first year of Trump's presidency.
 But a few of the stats we do have show that America's kids are, at least in two areas, engaging in fewer risky behaviors than in 2016.
 The share of teens who have ever been drunk or smoked a cigarette dipped in 2017, though the share who have used illicit drugs climbed slightly.

 Loading...